noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 # good stuff

-- swagger jackin AWS nomenclature and terminology to reuse elseware in bookofnoah as I speedrun my aws certification
+- swagger jackin AWS nomenclature and terminology to reuse elseware in bookofnoah as I speedrun my aws certifications

 ## links